-In the early days of traffic calming programs, agencies were narrowly focused on Engineering solutions.
-Over time, additional strategies were tried, tested and implemented.
-These concepts included Education, Enforcement, and Empowerment as detailed in the City's proposed NTCP, and briefly discussed below:
+Previously, agencies were narrowly focused on Engineering solutions.
+Over time, additional strategies were developed and implemented.
+These concepts included Education,

+Enforcement, and Empowerment as exhibited in the City's proposed NTCP, and briefly discussed below.

 Education: The intent of this component is to educate the community to safely use public streets and enjoy their travel experience.
-It is also intended to inform the public of the pros and cons of various traffic calming devices, their applicability, and associated impacts and costs.
-In the next five years, it is anticipated that the City would adopt a Street Smarts program, which is a traffic safety campaign whose primary goal is to educate drivers, bicyclists, and pedestrians on issues related to traffic safety through outreach programs.
+It is also intended to inform the public of the pros and cons of various traffic calming devices, their applicability, and associated costs.
+In the future, it is anticipated that the City will adopt a Street Smarts program, which is a traffic safety campaign to educate drivers, bicyclists, and pedestrians on issues related to traffic safety through outreach programs.

 Enforcement: The NTCP provides options for enforcement to ensure that effective deployment of resources continues in a collaborative manner.
 The program explores various enforcement strategies while remaining fully cognizant of the effectiveness, resource constraints, and the public image of enforcement efforts.
-The issuance of warning citations, targeted enforcement and the utilization of radar speed trailers are specific examples.
+The issuance of warning citations, targeted enforcement, and the utilization of radar speed trailers are specific examples.

-Engineering: Engineering solutions would include physical improvements, roadway diet strategies (i.e. lane narrowing), signage and physical improvements.
-Pros and cons of each strategy along with an approximate cost range, as well as a through description of the evaluation process and project prioritization criteria will be provided as part of the overall program.
+Engineering: Engineering solutions will include physical improvements, roadway diet strategies (i.e. lane narrowing), signage, and physical improvements.
+Pros and cons of each strategy, an approximate cost range, and a thorough description of the evaluation process and project prioritization criteria will be provided as part of the overall program.

 Empowerment: While traditional traffic calming strategies rely heavily on "Three E's", the fourth "E" (Empowerment) has proven to be far more effective and the least expensive.
-The NTCP recommends effective public empowerment strategies where community members take an active role in solving neighborhood traffic related problems, such as the PACE car program that allows residents/communities to commit to driving the speed limit.
+The NTCP recommends effective public empowerment strategies where community members take an active role in solving neighborhood traffic related problems, such as the PACE car program that allows users to commit to driving the speed limit.
 This fourth "E" can also provide residents with the tools necessary to conduct safety education workshops and meetings in their neighborhood without the City's direct participation.